Engee documentation

 Sensor Array

-Method of specifying the antenna array element.
+The method of setting the antenna array element.

 Element